Southwest Zone

 HEMLOCK LAKE & LAKE IN THE WOODS (Douglas County): Trout

 The road to Lake in the Woods and Hemlock Lake is clear of snow.
 Hemlock Lake was stocked in late May with legal size rainbow trout.
 Fishing should be good.
-Last updated 6/18/25.
+No recent reports.
+Last updated 7/9/25.

 HOWARD PRAIRIE: Trout

-Over Free Fishing Weekend anglers at Howard averaged about 0.5 rainbow trout per hour of fishing.
-Most of the trout were 9-13 inches in length, but about ¼ of the fish caught were larger trout between 14 and 17 inches in length.
-Bait fishing and trolling produced fish.
+Howard Prairie is 90 percent full and all ramps should be available.
+Bait fishing, casting from shore, and trolling produced fish.
 Larger trout were caught on Powerbait fished on the bottom, a red wedding ring with nightcrawler slowly trolled behind a small diver, and on a trolled Kastmaster.
 Trolling a small black and yellow panther martin spinner caught some trout, as did casting a green tiger spinner from shore.

 With the higher water this year bank anglers can fish from the jetty again and can have success fishing floating bait or nightcrawlers off the bottom, casting lures, or fishing with bait below a bobber.
 A universal access fishing platform is available near the end of the jetty.